LEADING OFF: Soto on the block as Nats host Scherzer, Mets | WTOP News

 DEADLINE WATCH

-It’s nearing times for best-and-last offers for clubs trying to land starts Juan Soto, Willson Contreras and J.D.
+It’s nearing time for best-and-last offers for clubs trying to land starts Juan Soto, Willson Contreras and J.D.
 Martinez ahead of Tuesday’s 6 p.m.
-ET trade deadline.
+EDT trade deadline.

 SCHERZER VS. CORBIN AS PRELUDE TO DEGROM